-I published my first month income report in September 2016.
-That was the very first time I monetised my blog.
+I published first income report in September 2016.
+That was the very first time I monetised my blog after starting my blog in 2015.

 I was having around 30,000 monthly traffic but never displayed any advertisements.

-I started CashOverflow as my hobby because I was, and am, curiously passionate about credit cards, money saving hacks, investment optimisation, value investing in stock markets and of course, saving income tax.
+I started CashOverflow as my hobby because I was, and am, curiously passionate about credit cards, money-saving hacks, investment optimisation, value investing in stock markets and saving income tax.

 In my free time, I used to read something related to money management, that was back in 2014.
 Now I have developed one more passion – Content Marketing.